reubencopley/-BEEFS-/LOG/LogOfHR.md

 The structure of the thing – movement – metadata, navigation, menus, selection, Benjamin Bratton?
 The Stack??
 Software and Sovereignty Structuralism –

+For this workshop, we tried to turn our text from markdown to html and make it reader accessible (rather unsuccessfully(.
+Through markdown, we were able to highlight important or relevant passages to a theme of our chosing by implementing hashes as a means to distinguish the text both visually through how html expresses said hashes and auditively (if using a text to speech reader) by seperating these relevant themes through the different array of "headers."
+The markdown did successfully transmit into html, but the proble that arose was throgu how convoluded window's own ready was to hadle.
+At one point we managed to get it to work, adn the text itself did wokr as planned, having the separation through the different headers.

 ####2 questions about mock-ups/wireframes –
 What did you have to cut out to make it work?